 I’m sure you have skipped rope one time or another as a child.
-While it was a game then, it is also a great way to shed those extra tyres and stay slim.
+While it was a game then, rope skipping is also a great way to shed those extra tires and stay slim.

 Skipping is a great cardiac workout, somewhat at par with jogging and cycling, or even better.
 A one hour rope skipping can burn up to 700 calories.
 In fact a ten minute rope skipping is nearly equivalent to eight-minute mile.

 The best thing about rope skipping is the rope you can easily buy a skipping rope in a store and it’s quite cheap too.
 Moreover, not much of technique is required to skip a rope as compared to other athletic activities that may require proper learning of techniques.